pinf/test-programs-js/CanvasGraphics/README.md

 Canvas Graphics Demo
 ====================

-This demo show how to run a back-end program and serve a front-end program usable in a browser.
+This demo shows how to run a back-end program and serve a front-end program usable in a browser.

 Plain JavaScript library and NPM dependencies are used.